VaishnaviSharma01/Jenkinspractical/README.md

 }
 }
--> sudo cat complete file path copy and paste in terminal and run to get the password ->
+-> sudo cat complete file path copy and paste in terminal and run to get the password -> install suggested plugins -> then start installing in the local machine -> provide the user name password ,-> we are able to see home page of jenkins